citp/privacy-policy-historical/g/ge/get/getdata.com.md

 Entities collecting personal information Personal information on this Site is collected by GetData Incorporated.
 GetData's address is:

 The Privacy Officer
 GetData Pty Ltd
 PO Box 71
 Engadine NSW Australia 2233
 Ph: +61 2 82086053
 Fax: +61 2 95808447

 The Site may contain links to other sites at which personal information is collected.
 In such instances, unless expressly provided to the contrary, the collection and use of your personal information will be governed by the privacy policy applicable to that site.
 That privacy policy should identify the entity that is collecting your personal information.

+### Collection of personal information

 As a visitor to this Site, you can engage in many activities without providing any personal information.
 In connection with other activities GetData may ask you to provide certain information about yourself by filling out and submitting an online form.
 It is completely optional for you to engage in these activities.
 If you elect to engage in these activities, however, GetData may ask that you provide us personal information, such as your first and last name, mailing address (including ZIP code), e-mail address, employer, job title and department, telephone and facsimile numbers, and other personal information.